Dizziness and Vertigo With MS: 9 Facts and Ways To Manage | MyMSTeam

 8. Motion-Sickness Medications May Help

-Many people diagnosed with multiple sclerosis find that taking motion-sickness medication helps alleviate symptoms of dizziness and vertigo.
+Many people diagnosed with MS find that taking motion-sickness medication helps ease symptoms of dizziness and vertigo.
+These should only be taken once alternative causes of vertigo and dizziness have been ruled out.
 “I take a motion-sickness pill that stops the dizziness, and I lie down until I start feeling better,” one MyMSTeam member shared.

 Consider purchasing over-the-counter motion-sickness medications and keeping them on hand for whenever a dizzy spell occurs.
-If your dizziness persists or becomes chronic (ongoing), your neurologist may prescribe stronger motion sickness medications for you.
-Be sure to confer with your doctor before trying any new medications or treatments.
+If your dizziness continues or becomes chronic (ongoing), your neurologist may prescribe stronger motion- sickness medications for you.
+Be sure to check with your doctor before trying any new medications or treatments.

 Other Medications

-If motion-sickness medications don’t help or you don’t want to take them long term, your doctor may prescribe another type of medication.
-Some people find that antihistamines, benzodiazepines, or a short course of corticosteroids help relieve their dizziness and vertigo.
+If motion-sickness medications don’t help or you don’t want to take them long term, your neurology specialist may prescribe another type of medication.
+Some people find that antihistamines, benzodiazepines, or a short course of corticosteroids helps relieve their dizziness and vertigo.

 9. Different Types of Therapy Can Help Reduce Dizziness Over the Long Term